 Type I Type II Type III

-The treatment of a child born with Apert syndrome is complex and is best provided by comprehensive craniofacial teams at major centers.
-The following is a brief overview of treatment possibilities, with a focus on what we recommend for our patients coming to Dallas for treatment.
-As the result of our seeing a high number of children with this condition our treatment approach has been radically changed.
-Today our treatment focus has shifted to first, and foremost, maximizing intellectual development.
-Our second goal it to siginificantly reduce the high number of operations that children typically undergo.
-The recommendations that your child may receive could be very different from what we recommend as doctors can vary considerably with what they believe is the best way to treat the various issues associated with this condition.
+The treatment of a child born with Apert syndrome is complicated and is best provided by experienced craniofacial teams at major centers.
+The following is a brief overview of how we take care of our patients coming to Dallas for treatment.
+As the result of our seeing a high number of children with Apert syndrome, and performing numerous research studies, our treatment approach is fairly different from what most other doctors might recommend.
+To begin with, our treatment focus has shifted to, first and foremost, maximizing intellectual development.
+Our second goal it to significantly reduce the high number of operations that most children normally undergo.

 The average child with Apert syndrome usually needs two to four operations on their skull over a lifetime.
 It is very important that children be followed closely to monitor for raised intracranial pressure until at least early teenage years.
 In addition, it is also important to monitor for the development of a Chiari malformation, which can progress over time.